Database Backup (DBS) allows you to physically back up and restore an ApsaraDB for Redis instance.

 - Click Modify the backup configuration in bulk.
 In the dialog box that appears, modify the following parameters and click OK.

-Category Parameter Description The underlying configuration maximum number of parallel threads for a full backup The maximum number of concurrent threads available for a full data backup.Note The maximum number of actual concurrent threads varies based on backup schedule specifications.
-Incremental log real-time backup Specifies whether to enable incremental backup.
+Section Parameter Description The underlying configuration maximum number of parallel threads for a full backup The maximum number of concurrent threads available for a full data backup.Note The maximum number of actual concurrent threads varies based on backup schedule specifications in the console.
+Real-Time Transaction Log Backup Specifies whether to enable incremental backup.
 Advanced configuration None NoneNote To modify the backup configurations, you can also click Modify the backup configuration in the Actions column.

 - Click Select the specifications.
 In the dialog box that appears, select a backup schedule specification and click OK.

-- In the Backup Strategy step, click Batch apply backup strategies.
+- In the backup policy step, click Batch apply backup strategies.
 In the dialog box that appears, select the backup policy that you created in Step

 After you click Complete, the system automatically starts the backup schedule.
 You can view the created backup schedule on the details page of the destination instance.